sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 - Is the final frame taken from a water-level perspective?

-- Does the video conclude with the camera positioned at the water surface?
+- Does the video conclude with the camera positioned just above the waterline?

-- Is the last shot framed with the waterline clearly visible?
+- Is the last shot captured at the surface of the water?

-- Does the sequence close with a water-level perspective?
+- Does the sequence close with a perspective where the waterline is visible?

-- Is the final shot positioned just above the water surface?
+- Is the final shot positioned at water level, showing the surrounding water?

-- Does the video close with a floating perspective at water level?
+- Does the video close with the camera floating just above water?

-- Is the ending frame aligned with the surface of the water?
+- Is the ending frame aligned with a perspective just above the water surface?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video ends with the camera positioned at water level, where the waterline is clearly visible.
+- The video ends with the camera positioned near water level, showing the waterline clearly and not from an aerial view.

 </details>

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

-- A shot ending at water level, where the surface is prominent.
+- A shot ending at water level, taken from just above the waterline.

-- A video concluding with a perspective positioned just above the water.
+- A video concluding with a perspective where the water surface is prominent.

-- A sequence that ends with a camera floating at the waterline.
+- A sequence that ends with a camera positioned at the water's edge.

-- A shot capturing the water surface as a dominant element.
+- A shot showing the environment from a viewpoint just above the water.

-- A video closing with a framing that includes both water and sky.
+- A video closing with a scene where the waterline is clearly visible.

-- A shot where the camera is positioned at the boundary between air and water.
+- A shot where the camera is placed at water level without submerging.

-- A video that ends with a steady, water-level viewpoint.
+- A video that ends with a floating camera angle, capturing the water surface.

-- A scene that concludes with a perspective where the water surface remains clearly visible.
+- A scene that closes with a near-waterline framing of the environment.

 </details>